adbar/courlan/README.md

 ```

 Define stricter restrictions on the expected content type with
 `strict=True`.
-Also blocks certain platforms and pages types crawlers
+This also blocks certain platforms and page types
-should stay away from if they don't target them explicitly and other
-black holes where machines get lost.
+where machines get lost.

 ``` python
 # strict filtering: blocked as it is a major platform